kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    consider multiple different placements.
 This will have much bigger impact once kube-scheduler supports topology-aware scheduling.
 As a result, we're leaving it as a future extension - the algorithm can always be improved and will result in pretty local code changes.

+1. Binary search during preemption

+   One of the potential optimizations for the workload aware preemption algorithm presented in this KEP, is a special step that would use a binary search across victim priorities to try to fin a minimal priority N for which, we can schedule a preemptor PodGroup without preempting any victims with priority higher than N. This could limit the number of the potential victims to check at the cost of additional scheduling feasibility checks.

 1. Non-uniform priority across CompositePodGroups.